Bloomca-me/bloomca-me.github.io/_posts/2018-05-10-angularjs-guide-for-seasoned-developers-part-2.md

 title: Angular.js Guide for Seasoned Developers – part 2
 keywords: javascript, angular, angular.js, angular 1, angularjs, angular.js tutorial, angular.js for react developers, angular directive, digest cycle
 tags: javascript angular
+excerpt: This time we'll talk about directices, services and factories (and difference between them), and minification.
 ---

 This is the second part of the angular.js tutorial for seasoned developers.
 [In the first part](https://blog.bloomca.me/2018/04/15/angularjs-guide-for-seasoned-developers-part-1.html) we talked about basics, controllers and how digest cycle works in general – this time we'll focus on more basic building blocks – directives, factories and services, diving into more details.